Generalized cohomology theories for algebraic stacks: Scalloped algebraic stacks

 \begin{thm} Every scalloped derived stack is perfect. \end{thm}

 \begin{rem} In case $\sX$ has affine diagonal, \thmref{thm:perfect} can be proven using the criterion of \cite[Thm.~C]{HallRydhPerfect}.
 See \cite[Thm.~A.3.2]{BKRSMilnor}. \end{rem}

 \begin{lem} Let $\sX$ be a \qfund derived stack.
 Then for every cocompact closed subset $Z \sub \abs{\sX}$, the stable \inftyCat $\Dqc(\sX~\mrm{on}~Z)$, of quasi-coherent complexes supported on $Z$, is compactly generated by the full subcategory $\Dperf(\sX~\mrm{on}~Z)$ of perfect complexes supported on $Z$. \end{lem} \begin{proof} By \cite[Cor.~1.44, Prop.~1.47]{KhanKstack}, it suffices to check that $\sX$ is universally of finite cohomological dimension (as in \cite[Def.~1.18]{KhanKstack}) and has the derived resolution property.
-The former holds because $\sX$ is representable over $BG$, for some linearly reductive $G$ (see \cite[Ex.~1.23, 1.24]{KhanKstack}), and the latter holds by \examref{exam:0g11up0}. \end{proof}
+The former holds because $\sX$ is representable over $BG$, for some linearly reductive $G$ (see \cite[Ex.~1.23, 1.24]{KhanKstack}), and the latter holds by \propref{prop:2rgoy10}. \end{proof}

 \begin{lem} Let $\sX$ be a quasi-separated derived algebraic stack.
 Then every compact object $\sF \in \Dqc(\sX)$ is perfect.
 Conversely, if $\sX$ is scalloped, then every perfect complex on $\sX$ is compact. \end{lem} \begin{proof} For the first claim, let $\sF \in \Dqc(\sX)$ be a compact object.
 It is enough to show that $u^*(\sF) \in \Dqc(X)$ is compact for every smooth morphism $u : X \to \sX$ with $X$ affine.
 Since $\sX$ is quasi-separated, $u$ is qcqs and representable, so $u^*$ is a compact functor (see e.g. \cite[Thm.~1.20, Ex.~1.23]{KhanKstack}).
 In particular, $u^*(\sF)$ is compact and hence also perfect, since $X$ is perfect.